 Garcia’s output assured him the final six rounds, putting his combinations together—especially with his man on the ropes—and sharpening up his jab.

 With six-time world champion Julio Cesar Chavez in attendance—sporting the family’s patented red bandana—the 27-year-old Chavez offered up some energy in the tenth and final round.

 Garcia only shook his head and laid his fists back at him.

 Chavez can shovel like death, much like his older brother—a spiteful punching ability inherited from their father’s bloodline.
-But as the three judges scores were announced all in favor of Garcia, we are reminded that in a sport defined by punching, hitting hard and heavy fists, alone, are never enough.
+But as the three judges scores were announced all in favor of Garcia, let this fight be a reminder that in a sport defined by punching, hitting hard and heavy fists, alone, are never enough.

 Featured photo: Youtube screen grab